Plant calendula and spread a little happiness in your garden next year.

 Calendula(Calendula officinalis) is one of the easiest herbs to grow as it can tolerate many soils, and is drought resistant.
 Calendula grows up to 24 inches and they make great border plants.
 Just find a spot that could use a bit of color.

-Sow your seeds in Spring.
+Sow your seeds in Spring after the threat of frost.
 Calendula does best in a sunny location, but can be planted in a partially sunny location as well.
 Place two to three seeds per hole.
 Once they are at least 5 inches tall, thin if necessary.
-Be sure to weed then necessary.
-Seeds that you plant in April will have flowers by June.
-These flowers will last until well after the first frost.
-Some even last until the first snowfall.
+Be sure to weed when necessary.
+Adding an organic mulch can help cut down on weeds.
+Your seeds that you plant in April will have flowers by early to mid June depending on your location.
+These beautiful orange, edible flowers will last until well after the first frost of October (here in New England).
+Some may even last until the first snowfall.

 A Little History

 Calendula (Calendula officinalis) has both medicinal and culinary uses.
 The plant has been used for thousands of year.

 The parts used are the petals and flower heads.
 The petals can be picked to put in a salad.
 The petals can also be picked and dried to infuse into an oil.
 While you can use fresh petals to infuse into oil, they should be wilted at least 24-48 hours first.
 The moisture in the petals can cause the oil to go rancid and grow mold very quickly.
 The more vivid the color, the higher is the level of active medicinal ingredients.
 Calendula is great for healing wounds, dry skin, dermatitis and even diaper rash.